thavocado/sd-webui-frequency-separation/README.md

 * Increases generation time by 3x.
 I recommend using it after you establish a base gen.
 * No ComfyUI nodes (yet).
+* Currently test on reForge only.
+Will work with other flavours of WebUI, but if you run into problems please let me know via https://github.com/thavocado/sd-webui-frequency-separation/issues.